Intertek MSG

 Energy Dispersive X-Ray Analysis (EDX)

-Energy Dispersive X-Ray Analysis (EDX), also referred to as EDS and EDAX, is an x-ray technique used to identify the elemental composition of a specimen.
-Applications include materials and product research, troubleshooting, deformulation and more.
+Energy Dispersive X-Ray Analysis, also referred to as EDS or EDAX, is an X-Ray technique used to identify the elemental composition of materials.
+Applications include materials and product research, troubleshooting, deformulation, and more.

-EDX systems are attachments to SEM and TEM instruments where the imaging capability of the microscope is used to identify the specimen of interest.
+EDX systems are attachments to Electron Microscopy instruments (Scanning Electron Microscopy (SEM) or Transmission Electron Microscopy (TEM)) instruments where the imaging capability of the microscope identifies the specimen of interest.
 The data generated by EDX analysis consist of spectra showing peaks corresponding to the elements making up the true composition of the sample being analysed.
+Elemental mapping of a sample and image analysis are also possible.

-In situations where combined Microscopy and EDX data acquired are insufficient to identify a specimen, the team then draws on complementary techniques available within other parts of MSG, typically FTIR Microscopy, RAMAN, NMR and Surface Analysis (XPS/SIMS).
+In situations where combined Microscopy and EDX data acquired are insufficient to identify a specimen, complementary techniques are available, typically Infra-red (FTIR) Microscopy, RAMAN Microscopy, Nuclear Magnetic Resonance Spectroscopy (NMR) and Surface Analysis (X-ray photoelectron spectroscopy (XPS) or Time-of-Flight Secondary Ion Mass Spectrometry (SIMS)).

 Intertek EDX analysis applications: